ewenme/berghain/README.md

 [![scrape berghain listings](https://github.com/ewenme/berghain/actions/workflows/main.yml/badge.svg)](https://github.com/ewenme/berghain/actions/workflows/main.yml)

-Data from [Bergain's](http://berghain.de/) event listings, collated in July 2022.
+[Bergain's](http://berghain.de/) event listings, as flat-files.
+Updated on the first day of each month at 12:00 UTC.

+N.B. this is a work in progress and should be treated as such.

 ## Contents